MadChase/ChaseEnvs/Main Envs/Believer/README.md

 Put the eveything in One folder (env.dat, ExpertPlusStandard.dat, and ChromaPlus-Importer-1.0.0.py) and run the script via VSCode
 NOTE: This env specific NEEDS Noodle to work (ie, needs both chroma and noodle in the map)

-Alternert:
-This is the easy way for people who don't know how chroma coding works.
-First go into a map in cm, click on the pickaxe button on the bottom.
-Then add one thing to the list (don't have to put anything in the text box).
-Then change the environment to BTS.
+Alternate:
+This is for people who want to do it without the chorma importer (still needs VSCode).
+Open up the diffyour diff in VSCode and search for the word "customData" using ctrl+f.
+(If missing or having multiple go into Chromapper and click the pickaxe tool, then type something into the blank space. then ctrl+f for whatever you typed in and use the "customData" that that was in)
-Then hit the open folder button on the bottom left.
-Open up the diff you just added the pickaxe stuff to and find (use ctrl+f to search for the word) to find where it says "environment".
-Copy all text in the .dat file called env.dat here and paste it over both the "environment" and the [ ] and what is in it.
-You should then be good to go with using it in cm.
+Copy all text in the "customData" of the env.dat file into the diff's "customData" and you should then be good to go with using it in cm.

 ## How to Use:
 If you plan on using cm for chroma ids i HIGHLY suggest getting the ExtendedLightIDs plugin found here: https://github.com/MoistSac/ChroMapper-ExtendedLightIDs which allows you to see the added light ids using alt+p.